Latent Stratification for Incrementality Experiments: Discussion conclusion

+\item Compute the IOS misspecification test.
+If the specification is rejected, then latent stratification may not be appropriate. \item Use cross-validation to compute the prediction MSE and out-of-sample profit of DiM and LS.
+If DiM outperforms LS out of sample, then LS might not yield a benefit. \item If there are pre-randomization covariates available that are plausibly related to the individual level treatment effect, stratify on these using a regression adjustment, causal forest or MLRATE.
+If the sampling error of this approach is better, then consider using it instead of LS. \end{enumerate}

-Our method is not without limitations.
-First, principal stratification is only useful for experiments with a continuous response that has a large number of observed zeros.
-This structure is typical of customer-level sales and could be applied to time-on-site data where there are typically a large proportion of session with zero time-on-site (i.e., bounces).
-However, conversion experiments where the outcome is binary will not fit this setup.
+Latent stratification is not without limitations.
+First, latent stratification is only useful for experiments with a continuous response that has a large number of observed zeros.
+This structure is typical of customer-level sales and could be applied to time-on-site data where there are typically a large proportion of sessions with zero time-on-site (i.e. bounces).
+However, latent stratification is not appropriate for experiments where the outcome is binary.
 Second, we make distributional assumptions in the estimation procedure.
-A non-parametric approach similar to \cite{ding2011} can be applied, but will require using covariates and other assumptions.
-Third, the model assumes there are no customers who would purchase only when they are \emph{not} exposed the the advertising.
-This assumption improves the identification of the principal stratification model and is consistent with other models of advertising response, e.g., the ad-stock model.
+A non-parametric approach similar to \cite{ding2011} can be applied, but will require using covariates and additional assumptions.
+Third, the model assumes that there are no customers who would purchase only when they are \emph{not} exposed to the advertising.
+This assumption improves the identification of the latent stratification model and is consistent with other models of advertising response, e.g. the ad-stock model.
+A violation of any of these assumptions makes the latent stratification model inappropriate for the data and may result in bias in the LS ATE.

-The two covariates we focused on (recency and responsiveness) are commonly available to marketers.
-To formally prove their usefulness, we made the assumption that stratum membership for each customer is drawn from a static distribution.
-This model can be extended to allow stratum membership to follow a hidden Markov model (HMM) which could be estimated from panel data.
-Such an approach would allow us to incorporate past behavior of customers into the analysis of an experiment in a more structured way.
-We also encourage the investigation of other covariates to predict stratum membership or mean response within-stratum, particularly those based on consumers' prior engagements with the brand.